woveon/wovtools/README.md

 **Q. How do you handle multiple developers on a project and Kubernetes?**

-A. Each developer is treated as their own stage of production, and that stage used in Kubernetes namespaces.
+A. Each developer is treated as their own stage of production, and that stage used in Kubernetes namespaces to separate them.
 So, each developer has their own git branch and runs code in separate namespaces.
 Merging branches allows you to push to dev and production.

+**Q. Doesn't this mean a developer could impact production by too many pods?**

+A. Yes, by using too many resources in the cluster, but they can't screw up something in another namespace.
+If you can't live with that, set your development team to use a different cluster flavor.
+(How slick was that?)

+**Q. What does WovTools do to my development environment?**

+A. We create a 'wovtools' directory, where we place our files.
+We also modify your Git config to have 'dev' and 'prod' branches, with 'prod' being master.
+For databases, we create a database in the database, named wovtools, where we log versions.
+You will want to move your Kubernetes files into wovtools/k8s.

-**Q. How do you handle the massive amount of configuration, for local as well as in the cloud running?**
+**Q. How do you handle the massive amount of configuration, for local as well as running in the cluster?**

 A. Kubernetes is great once it runs.
 Getting something running locally requires a lot of work before it runs in a development stage of your Kubernetes cluster, and still more configuration changes when it rolls to production.
-We handle this by...
+We handle this...
-    - place all your configuration data into json files
+    - ... by placing all your configuration data into json files (organize them as you like, they get merged together later anyway);
-    - instrument configuration files (basically bash environment variables and k8s yaml) with two-pass handlebars expresssions
-      - the first pass converts the expression to the appropriate stage of the environment
+    - ... by instrumenting configuration files (environment variables and k8s yaml) with two-pass handlebars expresssions, with the first pass converting expressions to the appropriate stage;
-    - WovTools maintains an up-to-date configuration environment, by rebuilding the configuration as necessary (`wov-build`)
+    - ... by maintaining an up-to-date configuration environment (we rebuild the configuration as necessary with `wov-build`); and
-    - version the configuration (WOV_SVER) and use it to generate Kubernetes ConfigMaps and Secrets for running pods
+    - ...by versioning the configuration (WOV_SVER) and use it to generate Kubernetes ConfigMaps and Secrets for running pods.

 **Q. Wait, how do you manage configuration?**

+A. TL;DR: *You don't have separate configuration environments, you just change your Kubernetes context and it changes with you.*
 A. Every script, system, pod, blah... needs some configuration.
 It's a nightmare.
 So, json is the source and we generate all configuration with preprocessor statements.
-Then, you restrict who has which json files so only certain people have dev and production stage access.
+Then, in your organization, you restrict who has which json files so only certain people have dev and production stage access.
 By storing data in json in a hierarchy including the stage, then using a first handlebars pass to direct handlebar expressions to a particular stage, then we have a dynamic configuration environment.
 Of course, by versioning it and keeping it in the Archive, we can apply it to the running Kubernetes system as well a use locally.
-You don't have separate configuration environments, you just change your Kubernetes context and it changes with you.

 **Q. Can you give an example of how configuration works?**
 Here we have a mysecret.json file which generates two files, one for code (config.ck8s) and one for secrets (config.sk8s).
 They are loaded into two different scripts (healthcheck.sh and getdata.sh) with the `wov-env` command.
 Now, if you need to call 'healthcheck.sh', it never needs to know about your Kubernetes context (and wov-env does a wov-build check so never becomes out of sync).